Do you have a spare room?

 If you’d like to learn more about our general hosting programme and how it works, please read our Boaz Trust Hosting FAQs 2017.

-If you are from outside Manchester and would like to find about similar projects in your area, or national hosting organisations, please visit www.naccom.org.uk, a national network of organisations providing accommodation for destitute asylum seekers and other migrants.
+If you are from outside Manchester and would like to find about similar projects in your area please visit www.naccom.org.uk, a national network of organisations providing accommodation for destitute asylum seekers and other migrants.
 In July 2017, NACCOM published a hosting toolkit using case studies from member organisations across the UK which makes a fantastic read for anyone interested in this type of work!

 Thank you so much.